curvedinf/wove/README.md

 pip install wove
 ```
 ## The Basics
-Wove defines only three tools to manage all of your async needs, but you can do a lot with just two of them.
+Wove defines only three tools to manage all of your async needs.
 The core
 of Wove's functionality is the `weave` context manager.
-It is used within an `async with` block to define a list of
+It is used with an `async with` block to define a list of
 tasks that will be executed as concurrently and as soon as possible.
 When Python closes the `weave` block, the tasks
 are executed immediately based on a dependency graph that Wove builds from the function signatures.
 ```python